-Ocean tracers are essential for identifying anthropogenic carbon uptake, storage, and transport in the ocean, as well as for understanding multi-year ocean ventilation, long-term mixing and ocean circulation and thereby, for providing validation information for ocean circulation and climate change models.
+Ocean tracers are essential for identifying anthropogenic carbon uptake, storage and transport in the ocean, as well as for understanding multi-year ocean ventilation, long-term mixing and ocean and for providing validation information for ocean circulation climate change models.
 The ocean inventory of anthropogenic carbon provides the constraint that allows closure of the global budget of anthropogenic carbon.
-The net land sink is known only by difference: Land Uptake = Emissions - Ocean Accumulation - Atmospheric Accumulation.
+The net land sink is known only by difference: land uptake = emissions - ocean accumulation - atmospheric accumulation.
 Observations of transient tracers allow for estimation of ocean accumulation of anthropogenic carbon.
-Ocean tracers sampling needs to increase to improve the resolution of the ventilation pathways and changes thereof.
-Present technology for most important tracers requires water samples and subsequent processing of these samples.
-The primary network contributing to subsurface tracers is the Global Ocean Ship-based Hydrographic Investigations Program (GO-SHIP), complemented by research observations.
+Oceantracer sampling needs to increase to improve the resolution of the ventilation pathways and changes thereof.
+Present technology for the most important tracers requires water samples and subsequent processing.
+The primary network contributing to subsurface tracers is the Global Ocean Ship-based Hydrographic Investigations Programme (GO-SHIP), complemented by research observations.

-Action O21: Sustaining tracer observations.
-Action Maintain capacity to measure transient tracers on the GO-SHIP network.
+Action O21: Sustaining tracer observations Action Maintain capacity to measure transient tracers on the GO-SHIP network.
 Encourage technological development to encompass additional tracers that provide additional information on ventilation.
-Benefit Information on ocean ventilation and variability in ventilation.
-Timeframe Continuous.
-Who IOCCP, in consultation with OOPC; implementation through national services and research programs.
-Performance Indicator Number of High quality transient tracer measurements on the repeat hydrography program.
-Annual Cost 1-10M US\$
+Benefit Information on ocean ventilation and variability in ventilation Time frame Continuous Who IOCCP, in consultation with OOPC; implementation through national services and research programmes Performance indicator Number of high-quality transient tracer measurements on the repeat hydrography programme Annual cost US\$ 1-10 million

-ECV - Nitrous Oxide
+ECV - Nitrous oxide

-Nitrous oxide (N2O) is an important climate-relevant trace gas in the Earth's atmosphere.
-In the troposphere it acts as a strong greenhouse gas and in the stratosphere it acts as an ozone depleting substance because it is the precursor of ozone depleting nitric oxide radicals.
-The ocean - including its coastal areas such as continental shelves, estuaries and upwelling areas - contribute about 30% to the atmospheric N2O budget.
-The amount of N2O produced during water column microbially mediated processes called nitrification and denitrification strongly depends on the prevailing dissolved oxygen (O2) concentrations and is significantly enhanced under low (i.e. suboxic) O2 conditions.
-Thus, significantly enhanced N2O concentrations are generally found at oxic/suboxic or oxic/anoxic boundaries.
-Global maps of N2O in the surface ocean show both enhanced N2O near equilibrium in large parts of the open ocean.
+Nitrous oxide (N_2O) is an important climate-relevant trace gas in the Earth's atmosphere.
+In the troposphere it acts as a strong greenhouse gas and in the stratosphere as an ozone-depleting substance because it is the precursor of ozone-depleting nitric oxide radicals.
+The ocean - including its coastal areas, such as continental shelves, estuaries and upwelling areas - contribute about 30% to the atmospheric N_2O budget.
+The amount of N_2O produced during water column microbially mediated processes called nitrification and denitrification strongly depends on the prevailing dissolved O_2 concentrations and is significantly enhanced under low (suboxic) O_2 conditions.
+Thus, significantly enhanced N_2O concentrations are generally found at oxic/suboxic or oxic/anoxic boundaries.
+Global maps of N_2O in the surface ocean show both enhanced N_2O anomalies (supersaturation of N_2O) in coastal and equatorial upwelling regions, as well as N_2O near-equilibrium in large parts of the open ocean.

-The MEMENTO (The MarinE MethanE and NiTrous Oxide database: https://memento.geomar.de) project has been launched with the aim to collect and archive N_2O data sets and to provide actual fields of surface N_2O for emission estimates.
-The current observing network is on the repeat hydrography program as well as research activities.
-Pilot projects to measure N2O on underway system on research vessels and on ships of opportunity is underway.
+The MarinE MethanE and NiTrous Oxide (MEMENTO) database (https://memento.geomar.de) project has been launched with the aim to collect and archive N_2O datasets and to provide actual fields of surface N_2O for emission estimates.
+The current observing network is on the repeat hydrography programme, as well as research activities.
+Pilot projects to measure N_2O on research vessels and ships of opportunity are underway.

-Action O22: Develop sustained N 2 O observations Action Develop an observing network for ocean N_2O observations, with particular emphasis on regions with known high oceanic N_2O production/emission rates.
-Benefit Improved estimate of oceanic emissions by improved spatial and temporal coverage; detecting seasonal and interannual variability.
-Timeframe Continuous.
-Who IOCCP, in consultation with OOPC; implementation through national services and research programs.
-SCOR WG 143 "Dissolved N 2 O and CH 4 measurements: Working towards a global network of ocean time series measurements of N 2 O and CH 4 .
-Performance Indicator Flow of data of adequate quality into MEMENTO.
-Annual Cost 1-10M US\$
+Action O22: Develop sustained N2O observations Action Develop an observing network for ocean N_2O observations, with particular emphasis on regions with known high oceanic N_2O production/emission rates Benefit Improved estimate of oceanic emissions by improved spatial and temporal coverage; detecting seasonal and interannual variability Time frame Continuous Who IOCCP, in consultation with OOPC; implementation through national services and research programmes, SCOR WG 143 Dissolved $\rm N_2O$ and $\rm CH_4$ measurements: working towards a global network of ocean time series measurements of $\rm N_2O$ and $\rm CH_4$ Performance indicator Flow of data of adequate quality into MEMENTO Annual cost US\$ 1-10 million

-ECV - Ocean Colour
+ECV - Ocean colour